developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 This intent enables or disables the scanner plug-in for the currently enabled Profile.
 For example, let's say that activity A launches and uses the Data Capture API intent to switch to ProfileA in which the scanner plug-in is enabled, then at some point it uses the Data Capture API to disable the scanner plug-in.
 Activity B is launched.
 In DataWedge, ProfileB is associated with activity B. DataWedge switches to ProfileB.
 When activity A comes back to the foreground, in the `onResume` method, activity A must use the Data Capture API intent to switch back to ProfileA, then use the Data Capture API intent again to disable the scanner plug-in, to return back to the state it was in.

 ### Note
-The above assumes that ProfileA is not associated with any applications/activities, therefore when focus switches back to activity A, DataWedge will not automatically switch to ProfileA, and therefore activity A must switch back to ProfileA in its `onResume` method.
+The scenario above assumes that ProfileA is not associated with any applications/activities, therefore when focus switches back to activity A, DataWedge will not automatically switch to ProfileA, and therefore activity A must switch back to ProfileA in its `onResume` method.

 Because DataWedge will automatically switch Profile when an activity is paused, it is recommended that this API function be called from the `onResume` method of the activity.